Skip to main content

 Enable insert jobsโ€‹

-If you use insert-values loader file format then derive your job client from InsertValuesJobClient. postgres.py does exactly that.
+If you use the insert-values loader file format, then derive your job client from InsertValuesJobClient. postgres.py does exactly that.

-Look at snowflake.py for a destination that does not use insert-values.
+Look at snowflake.py for a destination that does not use the insert-values.

 Copy jobs from local and remote filesโ€‹

-dlt allows to chain two destinations to create a storage stage (typically on a bucket).
-The staging destination (currently filesystem) will copy new files, complete the corresponding jobs and for each of them it will create reference job that will be passed to a destination to execute.
+dlt allows chaining two destinations to create a storage stage (typically on a bucket).
+The staging destination (currently filesystem) will copy new files, complete the corresponding jobs, and for each of them, it will create a reference job that will be passed to a destination to execute.

 The postgres destination does not implement any copy jobs.

-• See SnowflakeLoadJob in snowflake.py how to implement a job that can load local and reference files.
-It also forwards AWS credentials from staging destination.
-At the end the code just generates a COPY command for various loader file formats.
+• See SnowflakeLoadJob in snowflake.py for how to implement a job that can load local and reference files.
+It also forwards AWS credentials from the staging destination.
+At the end, the code just generates a COPY command for various loader file formats.

 7. Expose your destination to dltโ€‹